Environment

 • Locally sourced food, where available

-• Employee commute programs, including rail options
+• Employee commute programs, including cycle and rail options

 • Sustainable, non-PFAS food packaging and reduction of single-use plastics in break rooms